 - any relevant environmental planning instrument relating to the land or locality

 The court or tribunal may also award costs of the case against either party, or order that they be shared.
 Any order made that involves an amount of money can, if not paid, be pursued as a debt in an appropriate court.
-Orders made by the court or tribunal are final and can only be appealed to the Supreme Court if there has been an error of law.

 The Dividing Fences Act 1991 is designed for requiring neighbours to contribute to the costs of a dividing fence.
 It will not be available for example, where a landowner does not seek a contribution from their neighbour and so does not issue a fencing notice in accordance with the Act.